Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 The week before your child's surgery:

 - Your child may need blood or urine tests, or an ultrasound before his surgery.
-Talk to your child's healthcare provider about these or other tests he may need.
+Talk to your child's surgeon about these or other tests he may need.
 Write down the date, time, and location for each test.

 The night before your child's surgery: